carteakey/carteakey/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Software developer
+- 🔭 I’m currently working as a Software developer.
 - 🌱 I’m currently exploring Data Science & AI.
 - 👯 I’m looking to collaborate on just about anything :)
 - 📫 Feel free to [contact me](mailto:kartikeychauhan27@gmail.com) if you want to connect.